 At the start of the next chapter, Zack reported the Wutai War was over, and “Everyone’s real happy.”
 Naturally, this implies another time skip, and naturally we’re not given any specifics.
 Sephiroth then called him on his cell phone, ordering him to the director’s room.
-Judging from my notes, Kyle and I found the idea of great, grand, big-bad Sephiroth calling Zack casually on a cell phone to be hilarious, as I basically ended up laughing every time that it happened. (more…)
+Judging from my notes, Kyle and I found the idea of great, grand, big-bad Sephiroth calling Zack casually on a cell phone to be hilarious. (more…)

 Zack and Angeal make it out of the fortress just fine, though it seems like they shouldn’t have had to worry, because no explosion ever actually occurs!
 I’m not entirely sure why a game that already has stock explosion effects and sounds would pass up on an opportunity like this, but there you go.
 Just then, Director Lazard showed up, jogging around in the middle of enemy territory.
 He tries to explain that he’s just trying to take a hands-on approach to the war, which is something… I don’t know, resembling a nice character moment, if you ignore the fact that there are dozens of other ways he could be doing this, like from a helicopter, or with guards, or with guards in a helicopter?
 Let’s just say that I don’t think you’re going to be all that surprised when I tell you that this is just a setup for him to be put in danger.